Cleaning Your Throttle Body to Increase Fuel Economy and Performance

 Better Fuel Economy

-Everyone knows that the miles per gallon, or MPG, of a vehicle relate directly to its routine maintenance and condition.
+Everyone knows that the miles per gallon, or MPG, of a vehicle, relate directly to its routine maintenance and condition.
 Meaning, the fuel economy will be much better if the vehicle is in much better shape.
 Everything involved with the car, from changing the oil to the tread on the tires, has a direct impact on the gas mileage and performance, and that is why routine maintenance is so important.

 One commonly overlooked place that gets very dirty and gets little attention is the throttle body.
-The throttle body is the part that receives filtered air and supplies it to the intake manifold of a fuel -njected vehicle.
+The throttle body is the part that receives filtered air and supplies it to the intake manifold of a fuel-injected vehicle.
 Much like a carburetor, this part can get very gummed up with carbon residue fired off the combustion chamber.
 Therefore, at about 50-60,000 miles, it is necessary to clean it to remove the carbon buildup and restore the fuel efficiency and performance that the engine has lost over time.

 Two Example Vehicles

 The pictures here are from a 2007 Chevy Trailblazer with the 4.2 V6 (wife’s vehicle) and a 2001 Dodge Ram 1500 with a 5.2 V8 (mine).

 General tools are needed to remove the parts of the intake system and can vary from car to car.
 A screwdriver set, a socket set, some rags or shop towels, an old toothbrush, and some throttle body cleaner are the items that will get the job done.
 I would recommend using an overspray shield while cleaning like a flattened box or old newspaper, so there is less clean up.

 Getting to the Throttle Body